gavinhoward/bc/manuals/build.md

 | --------------- | ---------------------- | ------------ | --------------- |
 ```

+These settings are not meant to be changed on a whim.
+They are meant to ensure
+that this bc and dc will conform to the expectations of the user on each
+platform.

 #### Install Options

 The relevant `autotools`-style install options are supported in `configure.sh`: